Barbara Bouquegneau

 Youth Programs Manager

-Being multilingual profoundly marks every aspect of my life; from the ability to create unique connections with others, to understanding the nuances of different cultures, to enjoying the various pleasures associated with language production.
-It’s a journey of self-discovery and exploration.
+Being multilingual significantly influences every facet of my life, allowing me to forge unique connections with others, comprehend the nuances of diverse cultures, and relish the various pleasures associated with language expression.
+It is an enriching journey of self-discovery and exploration.

 See Profile